teresa-canasbajo/bdd-driveratt/eye_tracking/recording/README.md

 - Clone repo: https://github.com/mtaung/eye_socket
 - Follow instructions to install: pip install -r requirements.txt (remember to activate your virtual environment if you have one)
 - Install pupil capture to your computer.
 Find it here: https://github.com/pupil-labs/pupil/releases.
 Note that you may need an older version to work with annotations.
-- Important that everytime that you set it up change the files with the correct IP addresses!
+- Important that everytime that you set it up change the files with the correct port!
 The IP address of the eyetracker is in the Pupil Capture, remote pluging.
 If using it within Psychopy:
 - Import function zmq_socket.py.
 This will import all functions that you need to interact with Pupil Labs.
 - The class handles the initialisation of the ZMQ socket.
 The address for this will default to localhost:50020, as these are the defaults for pupil-labs systems.